A strictly decreasing invariant for resolution of singularities in dimension two: Refinement for the new irreducible components

 If the center is an irreducible curve, say $ V ( u_1, y ) $ (resp.~$ V ( u_2, y ) $), then the $ O $-near points can only be the origin of the $ U_1 $-chart (resp.~the origin of the $ U_2 $-chart).
 An easy computation (similar to the one in the proof of Proposition~\ref{Prop:originblowup}) shows that the point $ ( v_1, v_2 ) \in \cpoly {J^O}u $ is translated to $ ( v_1 - 1, v_2 ) $ under the blow-up in $ V ( u_1, y ) $ (resp.~to $ ( v_1, v_2 - 1 ) $ under the blow-up in $ V ( u_2, y ) $).
 In the first case we have $ \beta_1^O ( x') = \beta_1^O ( x ), \; \gamma_1^O ( x') = \gamma_1^O ( x ), \; \sigma_1^O ( x' ) = \sigma_1^O ( x) $ (for the latter, recall Observation \ref{Obs:s1}), and

 and in the second we get $ \beta_1^O ( x') = \beta_1^O ( x) - 1 < \beta_1^O ( x) $.
 Therefore we obtain $ \iop ( x' ) < \iop ( x ) $ if the center of the blowing up is an irreducible curve.

 For the remaining part of the proof we may assume that locally at $ x $ the maximal (log)-Hilbert-Samuel locus is an isolated closed point.
 The center of the considered blowing up is therefore the closed point $ x $.
 Clearly, once \eqref{eq:ALl_Irred_NEW} holds, we reach this situation in our resolution process after finitely many blowing ups of irreducible curves by the previous explanations.
-In particular, we get (using convention \eqref{eq:convention_new_boundary}): \begin{itemize} \item when $ |N(x)| = 1 $ then $\alpha_1^O (x) < 1 $, and \item when $ |N(x)| = 2 $ then $\alpha_1^O (x) < 1 $ and $\alpha_2^O (x) < 1 $. \end{itemize} First we observe that $\beta_1^O ( x ) + \alpha_1^O ( x) \geq \delta_X^O ( x)>1$ and $\alpha_1^O ( x) < 1$ imply
+In particular, we get (using convention \eqref{eq:convention_new_boundary}): \begin{itemize} \item when $ |N(x)| = 1 $ then $\alpha_1^O (x) < 1 $, and \item when $ |N(x)| = 2 $ then $\alpha_1^O (x) < 1 $ and $\alpha_2^O (x) < 1 $.